Gut-Feel And Intuition

 Now, when you first enter the car you check that every part of the car is working yada yada yada and now it’s time for action, time to drive.
 If you are not named Lewis Hamilton then you probably had the same experience and had a little trouble controlling the car, being aware of your surroundings, remembering the rules of the road that you studied so thoroughly all at the same time!
 A manual/ stick car is a whole different topic.

 But after some practice, it all became easier.
 You got better at it.
 It now takes less focus to do the same thing that once had you crunched up against the steering wheel and breaking out in a sweat.

-Now you’ve been driving for quite some time, you’re able to drive and have conversations with the passenger, drive and eat, drive and do your make-up and although that last one is not advised you’ve evolved in your driving and you’re at the point where you can anticipate what OTHER cars around you may or may not do.
+Now you’ve been driving for quite some time, you’re able to drive and have conversations with the passenger, drive and eat, drive and do your make-up (although that is not advised).
+You’ve evolved in your driving and you’re at the point where you can anticipate what OTHER cars around you may or may not do.